vinay-th/My-Website/README.md

 - [License](#license)
 - [Contact](#contact)

-## Description ℹ️
+## Description

 This website serves as Cheel's online portfolio, showcasing their skills, projects, and contact information.

-## Features ✨
+## Features

-- Introduction section with a brief bio and image 📷
+- Introduction section with a brief bio and image
-- Skills section displaying Cheel's proficiency in full stack development 💻
+- Skills section displaying Cheel's proficiency in full stack development
-- Contact section with email and Twitter contact information 📧
+- Contact section with email and Twitter contact information
-- Footer with links to Cheel's LinkedIn, GitHub, and personal website 🔗
+- Footer with links to Cheel's LinkedIn, GitHub, and personal website

-## Technologies Used 🛠️
+## Technologies Used

 - HTML
 - CSS
 - Google Fonts API

-## Installation 🚀
+## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/cheel-portfolio.git`
 2. Navigate to the project directory: `cd cheel-portfolio`

-## Usage 🖥️
+## Usage

 Open the `index.html` file in your web browser to view the portfolio website.

-## Contributing 🤝
+## Contributing

 Contributions are welcome!
 Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-## License 📄
+## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact 📞
+## Contact

 Feel free to reach out to Cheel for collaborations, inquiries, or just a friendly chat:

 - Email: vinay.th.24@gmail.com 📧
 - Twitter: [@Vinay5025](https://twitter.com/Vinay5025) 🐦

+🌐 Check out my website: [Cheel's Portfolio](https://vinay-th.github.io/My-Website/)